ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## The Capsule-Protocol Header Field {#hdr}

-The "Capsule-Protocol" header field is an Item Structured Field, see {{Section 3.3 of !STRUCT-FIELD=RFC8941}}; its value MUST be a Boolean; any other value type MUST be handled as if the field were not present by recipients (for example, if this field is included multiple times, its type will become a List and the field will therefore be ignored).
+The "Capsule-Protocol" header field is an Item Structured Field; see {{Section 3.3 of !STRUCT-FIELD=RFC8941}}.
+Its value MUST be a Boolean; any other value type MUST be handled as if the field were not present by recipients (for example, if this field is included multiple times, its type will become a List and the field will be ignored).
 This document does not define any parameters for the Capsule-Protocol header field value, but future documents might define parameters.
 Receivers MUST ignore unknown parameters.

 Endpoints indicate that the Capsule Protocol is in use on a data stream by sending a Capsule-Protocol header field with a true value.
 A Capsule-Protocol